 Our nickname is the Sunshine State because the vast majority of our year is filled with sunshine and warm temperatures.

 Florida is also surrounded by water that provides miles and miles of sandy beaches.
 The great weather and ready access to waterways make Florida a place where residents and visitors alike love to spend time on the water.
 Water sports like boating, jet skiing, and wind-surfing are more popular here than in any other state in the country.

 Not surprisingly then, we also have more registered watercraft than any other state.

 But the good always comes with a bit of bad, and Florida’s water sports do come with a downside.
 We are also number one in the nation for boating accidents and fatalities and have steadily held that unfortunate ranking for years.

-Our Florida injury attorneys are experienced in the investigation and prosecution of boat and waverunner accident claims.
-We are known for our responsiveness, thorough and hands-on litigation style, investigative and negotiating skills, and our accessibility to our clients.
+Our Florida injury attorneys are experienced in the investigation and prosecution of boat and Waverunner accident claims.
+We are known for our responsiveness, thorough and hands-on litigation style, investigative and negotiating skills, and accessibility to our clients.
 We go wherever you need us to be.

 While less than 10% of boating accidents result in fatalities, nearly half of those occur because of capsizing and falls overboard.
 An alarming 22% of the boating deaths were caused by alcohol or drug use.